Memphy

-Memphis Murphy known as Memphy (born in 2000 in Harlem, NY) is a New York-based DJ and model.
+Memphis Murphy is a New York-based DJ and model.

 Work

 Memphy has DJ'd for Madonna's Pride party at Terminal 5, FIST at The Knockdown Center's Basement, Maison Margiela x Gentle Monster, Calvin Klein and SYKY at UnderPUBLIC at the Public Hotel, Intima at the Market Hotel, Bossa Nova Civic Club, amongst others.
+She has DJ'd alongside Bearcat, Bapari, Goth Jafar, ANTPUKE, Fashion, and more.
 Memphy was a member of the DJ collective New World Dysorder.
+Honey Dijon named Memphy, Infiniti, and Dangerous Rose as young trans artists “who are making space, unapologetically and fiercely.”

 She has modeled for Savage x Fenty, Hood by Air, Dion Lee, and Mugler.

-Honey Dijon named Memphy as well as the DJs Infiniti and Dangerous Rose as young trans artists “who are making space, unapologetically and fiercely.”
+In April 2023, she appeared alongside Beyoncé in French Vogue in an editorial and campaign for the musician’s collaboration with Balmain.